OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 - Fuzzing
 - Combinations of all of the above

-There are already prepared payloads available [here](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Request%20Forgery)
+You can find more payloads [here](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Request%20Forgery)

 ## Tools